 For the streamlined look you are looking for, you'll need seamless shapewear.
 Seamless undergarments sit perfectly flat on your body, hugging your every curve without digging into your skin.
 Nylon, spandex, microfibers and fine mesh are the best fabrics for this.

-What wedding shapewear should you choose for your special day?
+So... which bridal shapewear should you choose for your special day?

 Avoid shapers with seams or steel bones down the center to avoid any awkward looks.
 Trust us on this one!